-Pupils require a minimum of 5A- C grades at GCSE and at least a C grade in Maths and English.
+Pupils require at least a C grade in GCSE Geography, Maths and English.

 Geography is a useful subject and is considered as both a Science and an Arts subject.
 It can be studied on its own or in combination with a very wide range of subjects at degree level in higher education.